-My role in the Voices of Youth project is as a Community Partner.
-I am interested in this project as it is an excellent example of collaboration involving community and university researchers interested in inclusion!
+Lisa’s in the Voices of Youth project is as a Community Partner.
+Lisa thinks that this project is an excellent example of collaboration involving community and university researchers interested in inclusion!

 Ms. Melissa Ngo (Hand Over Hand Community Organization- York Region)

-I am the founder and one of the Executives at Hand Over Hand, a non-profit organization dedicated to the mobilization, awareness and understanding of people with disabilities.
-I am proud to be a Community Collaborator on this research project because it will help empower people with disabilities and show that youth can make a difference.
+Melissa is the founder and one of the Executives at Hand Over Hand, a non-profit organization dedicated to the mobilization, awareness and understanding of people with disabilities.
+She is proud to be a Community Collaborator on this research project because it helps empower people with disabilities and show that youth can make a difference.

-I graduated from the College Vocational Program at Seneca College in Toronto.
-I enjoy film, television, sports, learning to cook, volunteering in my community and spending time with family.
-I am proud to be part of the Voices of Youth Project.
+David graduated from the College Vocational Program at Seneca College in Toronto.
+He enjoyed film, television, sports, learning to cook, volunteering in his community and spending time with family.
+He was proud to be part of the Voices of Youth Project.

-I am a happy person that is very funny.
-I like doing this project because you get to learn different things and meet new people.
-I am a Project Consultant.
-My activities are going swimming, baking, watching TV and going to camp.
+Zoe is a happy person who describes herself as very funny.
+She enjoyed participating in this project because she got to learn different things and meet new people.
+Zoe is a Project Consultant.
+Zoe also enjoys going swimming, baking, watching TV and camp

-Denise DuBois will fulfill the role of project coordinator for the remainder of the Voices of Youth Project.
+Denise DuBois has been the project coordinator of the Voices of Youth Project from 2016 to 2018.
 Denise is an occupational therapist who has worked for more than five years with adolescents and adults with developmental disabilities in the Toronto and Peel regions.
 Denise is also a doctoral student in the Rehabilitation Sciences Institute.
 Her thesis focuses on the experience of relocating from the family home to an alternative community setting for adults with developmental disabilities and their families.
-Denise is very happy to be working with such a great team to learn more about friendship, belonging and what it means to be part of a community.
+Denise is very happy to be have been a part of such a great team.

-Shauna is an occupational therapist in the GTA and is thrilled to be joining this team as the Project Coordinator.
-She is very interested to learn about the perspectives of a variety of individuals within the community, and how their experiences can teach us all about friendship and inclusion.
-In her spare time, she loves performing music and being outside in nature.
+Shauna is an occupational therapist in the GTA and has been the Project Coordinator for the Voices of Youths from 2013 to 2016.
+She loved learning about the perspectives of a variety of individuals within the community, and how their experiences can teach us all about friendship and inclusion.
+In her spare time, she enjoys performing music and being outside in nature.

-For over a year, I have been volunteering to assist youth with disabilities in therapeutic recreation.
-During my undergraduate studies at the University of Toronto, I became interested in research on disability studies, which ultimately lead me to the Voices of Youth project.
-I am very honoured to be a part of the team as a research assistant.
-It is empowering to work with like-minded people that are also dedicated to understanding barriers to youth social and physical development.
+For over a year, Mushfika has been volunteering to assist children and youth with disabilities in therapeutic recreation.
+During her undergraduate studies at the University of Toronto, she became interested in research on disability studies, which lead her to the Voices of Youths project.
+Mushfika feels empowered from working with like-minded people who are also dedicated to understanding barriers to youth’s